BBE (song)

-"BBE" (acronym for "Best Bitch Ever") is a song by Italian rapper Anna with featured vocals by Lazza.
-It was produced by Young Miles, SadTurs and Kiid, and released by EMI and Universal on 10 May 2024 as the third single from the artist's first album Vera Baddie.
+"BBE" (acronym for "Best Bitch Ever") is a song by Italian rapper Anna with featured vocals by Italian rapper Lazza.
+It was produced by Young Miles, SadTurs and Kiid, and released by EMI and Universal on 10 May 2024 as the third single from the artist's debut studio album, Vera Baddie.

 The song peaked at number 4 on the Italian singles chart and was certified double platinum in Italy.

 Music video

 The music video for the song was directed by Giammarco Boscariol and released on YouTube on 15 May 2024.